Wilhelm von Kaulbach

-Wilhelm von Kaulbach (15 October 1805 – 7 April 1874) was a German painter, noted mainly as a muralist, but also as a book illustrator.
+Wilhelm von Kaulbach (15 October 1805 – 7 April 1874) was a German painter, muralist, and book illustrator.
 His murals decorate buildings in Munich.
 He is associated with the Düsseldorf school of painting.

 Biography

 Education

-He was born in Bad Arolsen, Waldeck.
+Wilhelm von Kaulbach was born in Bad Arolsen, Waldeck.
 His father combined painting and engraving with the goldsmith's trade.
 The family was so poor that he and his sister were glad to accept even stale bread from the peasantry in exchange for the father's engravings.
 This is said to have suggested to him his earliest work, The Fall of Manna in the Wilderness.
-But means were found to place Wilhelm, a youth of seventeen, in the Düsseldorf Academy of Fine Arts, to which the sculptor Rauch had obtained him admission.
+At seventeen, Wilhelm was granted admission to the Düsseldorf Academy of Fine Arts by the sculptor Rauch.
 The academy was then becoming renowned under the directorship of Peter von Cornelius, of whom he became a distinguished pupil.
-Young Kaulbach contended against hardships, even hunger.
-But his courage never failed and, uniting genius with industry, he was soon foremost among the young national party which sought to revive the arts of Germany.